A Fast Algorithm for the Finite Expression Method in Learning Dynamics on Complex Networks

 In recent years, machine learning has emerged as a promising avenue for data-driven discovery of physical laws.
-Notably, deep learning has demonstrated its potential to identify governing partial differential equations (PDEs) from noisy data ~\cite{long2019pde,lusch2018deep,liu2023prose,sun2020neupde,karniadakis2021physics,kemeth2023black,dietrich2023learning,psarellis2022data,arbabi2020linking,bertalan2019learning,gonzalez1998identification,churchill2022learning,churchill2023flow,qin2019data,fu2020learning}.
+Notably, deep learning has demonstrated its potential to identify governing partial differential equations (PDEs) from noisy data ~\cite{chen1990non,gonzalez1998identification, long2019pde,lusch2018deep,liu2023prose,sun2020neupde,karniadakis2021physics,kemeth2023black,dietrich2023learning,psarellis2022data,arbabi2020linking,bertalan2019learning,gonzalez1998identification,churchill2022learning,churchill2023flow,qin2019data,fu2020learning,lagergren2020biologically,vlachas2018data,harlim2021machine,bongard2007automated,messenger2021weak,rudy2017data,schaeffer2017learning,champion2019data, chen2024learning, qin2021data,schmidt2009distilling,chang2019identification, long2018pde}.
 The success of these methods is attributed to the expressive power of deep learning models in capturing relationships among different variables.
-However, there has been limited focus on the discovery of physical laws within complex networks.
+However, deep learning methods suffer from the black-box nature of their solutions, making it difficult to interpret and explicitly identify the governing equation in mathematical form.
+To address this, recent works have explored symbolic regression techniques to infer governing equations, thereby obtaining an explicit mathematical representation of the system~\cite{udrescu2020ai, landajuela2022unified, sun2022symbolic, iba1995numerical, gray1998nonlinear}.
+Nonetheless, there has been limited focus on the discovery of physical laws within complex networks.
 Discovering dynamics on network data involves various challenges: \begin{itemize} \item\textbf{Complexity and scale}: Real-world network data can be extremely large and complex, making analysis computationally expensive.
 In the full interaction model with $N$ nodes in the network, each node interacts with every other particle, leading to $N(N-1)$ interaction terms that need to be computed at each time, resulting a $O(N^2)$ complexity.

 \item \textbf{Data quality and availability}: The quality of network data can vary greatly.
 Issues like missing data, noise, and topological inaccuracies can significantly impact the analysis. \end{itemize}